Top 13 Venture Capital Firms Powering the Future of Energy Startups

 7. Energize Capital

-Investment stages: Early-stage and late-stage venture
+Investment stages: Early to late-stage venture

-Industries of focus: Sustainability, Energy, Construction, Renewable Energy, Finance
+Industries of focus: Energy, Sustainability, Construction, Renewable Energy, Finance

-Geographical presence: Chicago, Illinois
+Geographical presence: Chicago, IL

 Founded: 2016